hashicorp/terraform-provider-awscc/docs/resources/ses_configuration_set.md

 Optional:

-- `suppressed_reasons` (List of Dynamic) A list that contains the reasons that email addresses are automatically added to the suppression list for your account.
+- `suppressed_reasons` (List of String) A list that contains the reasons that email addresses are automatically added to the suppression list for your account.

 <a id="nestedatt--tracking_options"></a>